-The annual home-price gains for the DFW area over the past year were slightly higher than the national average.
-So we’re talking about a real estate market where house values are climbing at a pretty good pace.
+The annual home-price gains for the DFW area over the past year were lower than the national average during the same timeframe.
+So we’re talking about a real estate market where house values have been climbing at a slow but steady pace.

-Zillow’s long-range housing forecast for the Dallas-Forth Worth-Arlington metro area predicts that home prices will rise by around 2.5% over the next 12 months.
-That forecast was issued in July 2019, so it stretches into mid-summer 2020.
+Zillow’s long-range housing forecast for the Dallas-Forth Worth-Arlington metro area predicts that home prices will decline by -1.9% over the next 12 months.
+That forecast was issued in June 2020, so it stretches into early summer of 2021.

 Residential real estate inventory remains low in many major cities across the nation, and Dallas is no exception to that.

 According to a report from the Real Estate Center at Texas A&M University, the Dallas-area real estate market had about a 2.5-month supply of homes for sale in March 2020.
 Note the decimal there; that’s two and a half months.
 That is well below what’s considered to be a balanced housing market.

 So from an inventory standpoint, at least, the Dallas-Forth-Worth housing market still favors sellers over buyers.
 But that’s a metro-wide assessment.
 Conditions can vary quite a bit from one neighborhood or area to the next.
 Supply levels vary as well.

 According to a May 2020 article from The Dallas Morning News:

 “And in the Dallas-Fort Worth area, property listings with real estate agents are down more than 18% from this time in 2019, according to a new report from Realtor.com based on data as of May 23.”